How About Saving That Disappearing Expense In Your 529 Plan?

 Tools and calculators

 Just imagine how quickly your Ohio 529 Plan account can grow by adding these disappearing expenses.
 Ohio’s 529 Plan has free tools and calculators to help you see how every dollar can help.
-You can determine your long-term savings goals with the college savings planner and see how adding those disappearing expense can boost the 529 account.
-You can also check out the benefits of saving in a tax-advantaged 529 plan.
+You can determine your long-term savings goals with the college savings estimator and see how adding those disappearing expense can boost the 529 account.
+You can also check out the benefits of saving now in a tax-advantaged 529 plan for higher education costs later.
 You may also want to review how much of a difference saving early can make by taking advantage of growth through compound interest.
 After exploring all the options you have in a 529 account, set aside what you can afford now and add those disappearing expenses from your budget as your child grows older.

 Saving strategies by life stage